 One of the perennial problems of the civilized society is to control the exercise of public power.
 Administrative Law is concerned with controlling the misuse of public power, by laying down general norms of administrative behaviour.
 This course will deal with the nature, scope and functions of Administrative Law, the nature and control of delegated legislative power, regulation of discretionary powers and general principles of Administrative adjudication.
-The focus is on the role of the courts in protecting the rights of individuals against abuse of administration.
-In addition, adjudicatory powers of the administration and liability of administrative authorities are also studied in this course.
+The focus is on the role of the courts in protecting the rights of individuals against abuse of administrative authorities are also studied in this course.